How can 3 minutes really be enough?

 What Radim Slench imagined 30 years ago is changing people's lives today, from managers who want to prevent burnout, to athletes pursuing regeneration to ordinary users who want to know when to slow down.
 Elonga doesn't just stand on the bedside table these days.
 It stands at the beginning of a new era of daily health care.

-We use the most accurate method of measuring HRV
+We use the most precise HRV measurement method

 .jpg)